mfernest/SEBC/README_CloudProviders.md

 * The instructors(s) can access your cluster
     * It cannot be blocked from outside access
-    * It canno violate your provider's security policies to do so
+    * It cannot violate your provider's security policies to do so
 * Outbound access to the internet is not forbidden
     * You will download various packages from online sources
 * The service provides OS platforms that are required by Cloudera

-For training purposes, I recommend you use RHEL/Centos 6.5 or later.
+For training demonstrations, I will use RHEL/Centos 6.5 or later.
-Please avoid 7.x versions unless you know the platform well.
-There are substantive changes in RHEL/CentOS 7.x that are not yet accounted for in this training, and still only partially accounted for in Cloudera's documentation.
+Please avoid using any Linux version you don't know the platform well.
+There are substantive changes in RHEL/CentOS 7.x that are not yet accounted for in this training, for example, and are not completely covered in Cloudera's documentation.

 ---